Rohmany/ProjectArtifex/README.md

 # ProjectArtifex

-Project Artifex is a project built for php developers to help handling faster with mysqli tables.
+Project Artifex is a project built for php developers to help faster development with MySQL DB.

 Just do the following: